satazor/eslint-config/README.md

 Simply create a `.eslintrc.json` file with your desired base configuration.
 Feel free to override rules you won't agree with.

+## File name convention

+- If your file exports a single class, your filename should be exactly the name of the class.
+- For other cases, the name of the file should be the same as the default exports (prefer camelCase).

 ## License

 [MIT License](http://opensource.org/licenses/MIT)